artificial-intelligence-first/ssot/docs/EXEC_PLAN.md

   - Real-time collaborative editing where multiple humans are actively working
 - **PRIORITY**:
   - ExecPlan methodology takes precedence over ad-hoc task management when working with AI agents
-  - Self-containment requirement overrides external documentation references
+  - For execution, the self-containment requirement overrides external documentation references, while long-lived definitions and schemas remain mastered in the project root `SSOT.md`
   - Living document updates are mandatory, not optional
 - **RELATED_TOPICS**:
   - agents-md
   - task-decomposition
   - context-management
   - ai-driven-development

+In this repository, agents that apply this specification in practice (for example `repo-orchestrator` and `doc-maintainer`) are defined in `AGENTS.md`.

 ---